stefuiii/tp/docs/UserGuide.md

 Shows a list of all persons in the FastCard.

 **What it does:**
-  * Shows all contacts in your address book (removes any filters).
+  * Shows all contacts in your company book (removes any filters).
   * Resets the view to display everyone.
   * Useful after using `find` or `filter` commands.